domainController/bilinguee/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-A firefox extension that provides you with a context menu item to search for a translation from english to french on the following website linguee.com.
+A firefox extension that adds a new context menu item to search for a translation from english to french on linguee.com.

 ### Built With